msychalice/leetcode/README.md

 The trick is to insert at the back of the array, and swap the element that needs to be deleted with the last one and then delete it.

+## 382. Linked List Random Node
+GetRandom over a list of unknown size with constant space, we need to use reservoir sampling algorithm.

 ## 383. Ransom Note